Wataru Watari: Personal life

 He currently lives in his hometown of Chiba.
 During high school, Watari joined a volleyball club but after witnessing the social hierarchy found in many clubs, he quit and from that point on decided to forgo high school clubs and instead work part-time in local family restaurants and Convenience stores.
 Due to this, he made little friends and lived a modest high school life.

 When his debut work Ayakashigatari won the 3rd Shogakukan Gagaga Bunko Light Novel Award in 2009, a judge for the award, Romeo Tanaka, described Watari's style as "well-structured, well-thought-out, well-written, and sharp-witted," and the work itself as "masterful writing and highly polished."

-Watari states that the reason for becoming a light novelist was fueled by difficulties in finding job at the time; when he heard of the Shogkaukan Light Novel Awards, he felt like he could do it and that he was interested in the publishing world.
+Watari states that the reason for becoming a light novelist was fueled by difficulties in finding a job at the time; when he heard of the Shogkaukan Light Novel Awards, he felt like he could do it and that he was interested in the publishing world.
 Currently, he works as an office worker during the day and writes during the night, and has no plans in becoming a full-time writer.

 He is close friends with fellow light novelists Sō Sagara and Kōshi Tachibana; together, they formed the writing group Speakeasy.
 Watari and Sagara co-authored the light novel Kazu to Kinka no Qualidea; the main heroine, Yuu Chigusa, is modeled after Watari.
 Watari is also close friends with voice actors Takuya Eguchi and Chado Horii, and has participated in their event Eguwatachado and DVD.